pluralsight/guides/published/front-end-javascript/getting-started-with-angular-2-by-building-a-giphy-search-application/article.md

 You can [try the app here](https://hitman666.github.io/giphy-search/), and you can fork the complete source code on [Github](https://github.com/Hitman666/GiphySearch_Angular2).

-_edit:_ in case the demo app is not working for you, make sure to "Load unsafe scripts" by clicking the "shield" (in Chrome):
+In case the demo app is not working for you, make sure to "Load unsafe scripts" by clicking the "shield" (in Chrome):

 ![](http://i.imgur.com/DJvHNym.png)